 - Although 21% of households have incomes of $25,000 or less, only 6% of the business trips are made by that income group

-UK business travellers
+UK corporate business travelers

 Corporate travel growth in the UK is quite modest compared to the rest of the world.
 In fact it seems to be on the wane.
 The number of business trips taken by UK residents rose by only 7,000 in 2016, or 0.1%.
 In 2017, overseas business trips by UK residents actually dropped 5% compared to 2016.

-When it comes to behaviour, the majority of UK business travellers admit to disregarding their company policy; 61% say they don’t always follow it if it doesn’t suit them.
+When it comes to behaviour, the majority of UK business travelers admit to disregarding their company policy; 61% say they don’t always follow it if it doesn’t suit them.
 Just over 50% research travel options using their company online booking tool.
 At the same time, the majority also say they are conscious of spending the company’s money and try to save where they can.
 Interestingly, only a third believe their company always has safety and wellbeing in mind and almost 95% would diverge from policy if they thought it would impact their personal health.

-Between male and female business travellers in the UK, it seems they hold many of the same sentiments.
+Between male and female business travelers in the UK, it seems they hold many of the same sentiments.
 According to a report by FCM Travel Solutions, men and women both list absence from family or loved ones as their top criticism of travelling for business.
 The specific reasons for their travel did reveal some discrepancies; men more commonly travel to meet clients (22%) than women (12%), whose main reason to take a corporate trip is for internal meetings.

-Female travellers in the UK also have reason to be bemused when it comes to their company’s policy.
+Female travelers in the UK also have reason to be bemused when it comes to their company’s policy.
 Only 18% of companies were seen to address the specific safety needs of their female employees.

-Other surveys have surprisingly found that UK business travellers are the least likely to describe themselves as ‘work hard/play hard’ – only 27% chose this response, compared to 44.9% of Germans and 38.6% of Italians.
+Other surveys have surprisingly found that UK business travelers are the least likely to describe themselves as ‘work hard/play hard’ – only 27% chose this response, compared to 44.9% of Germans and 38.6% of Italians.

 There are some significant impacts if business guests do decide to include leisure in their trip.
-Those who extend their trip spend double that of the travellers who go home immediately after an event.
+Those who extend their trip spend double that of the travelers who go home immediately after an event.

-In relation to domestic vs. international business travel, the requirement to get pre-trip approval jumps from 48% (domestic) to 68% (international) for UK business travellers, most commonly via a formal paper or single-approver process.
+In relation to domestic vs. international business travel, the requirement to get pre-trip approval jumps from 48% (domestic) to 68% (international) for UK business travelers, most commonly via a formal paper or single-approver process.
 A healthy 39% are not always required to use their company’s online booking tool (OBT).